🖥 TAP TO SAVE 50% WITH CODE THANKS

 Not a lot of fantasy managers might be willing to roll with Isiah Pacheco this week.
 He has scored under five PPR fantasy points in both contests so far and only averaged 2.2 yards per carry on the ground last week.
 However, this is a fantastic matchup for Pacheco in Week 3.
 The Giants have allowed the most rushing yards through two weeks.
 Therefore, Pacheco is someone to consider in your flex this weekend.

-Even if Worthy does suit up in Week 3, Brown could be a worthy flex play.
+With Worthy ruled out, Brown becomes be a worthy WR3/FLEX play.
 Lamb, Pickens, and KaVontae Turpin all scored above 15 PPR fantasy points last week against the Giants.
-He would still be the WR2 on an offense that will score a ton of points in this game.
+He will still be the WR2 on an offense that should score a ton of points in this game.

 TE Travis Kelce